Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

 However, not all potential uses of magnons have gone well.
 Traditionally, magnetic oxides provide a large amount of noise in magnons traveling through them which has limited their use.
 This is unfortunate because the benefits of using these materials in circuits include lower temperatures (because waves and not electrons are being processed), low loss of energy (similar reasoning), and can be transmitted further because of that.
 The noise is generated when the magnon transfers, for sometimes residual waves interfere.
 But researchers from the Spin Electronics Group of Toyohashi University in Technology found that by adding a thin layer of gold onto yttrium-iron-garnet reduces this noise depending on its placement near the transference point and the length of the thin gold layer.
 It allows for a smoothing-out effect that allows the transfer to blend in well enough as to prevent interference from occurring (Ito).

 Hopefully our presentation on magnons has made it clear that spin is a way to carry information about a system.
 Attempts to exploit this for processing needs brings up the field of spintronics, and magnons are at the forefront of being the means to carry information via the spin state, allowing for more state to be carried through than just a simple electron could.
 We have demonstrated the logical aspects of magnons so this shouldn’t be a huge leap.
 Another such developmental step has come in the development of a magnon spin valve structure, which either allows a magnon to travel unimpeded or diminished “depending on the magnetic configuration of the spin valve.”
-This was demonstrated by a team from Johannes Gutenberg University Mainz and the University of Konstanz in Germany as well as the Tohoku University in Sendai, Japan.
-Together, they constructed a valve out of YIG/CoO/Co layered material.
-When microwaves were sent to the YIG layer, magnetic fields were created that send a magnon spin current to the CoO layer, and finally the Co provided the conversion from spin current to electrical current via an inverse spin Hall Effect.
+This was demonstrated by a team from Johannes Gutenberg University of Mainz and the University of Konstanz in Germany as well as the Tohoku University in Sendai, Japan.
+Together, they constructed a valve out of material layered with YIG/CoO/Co.
+When microwaves were sent to the YIG layer, magnetic fields were created that sent a magnon spin current to the CoO layer, and finally the Co provided the conversion from spin current to electrical current via an inverse spin Hall Effect.
 Yep.
 Isn’t physics just freakin’ awesome?
 (Giegerich)

 An interesting physics concept I rarely hear talked about is a directional preference to photon movement inside a crystal.
 With the arrangement of the molecules inside the material come under an external magnetic field, a Faraday Effect takes hold which polarizes light going through the crystal, resulting in a rotating, circular motion for the direction of my polarization.
 Photons moving to the left will be affected differently than those to the right.
 Turns out, we can also apply circular birefringence to magnons, which are definitely susceptible to magnetic field manipulation.
 If we have ourselves an antiferromagnetic material (where magnetic spin directions alternate) with the right crystal symmetry, we can get nonreciprocal magnons which will also follow the directional preferences seen in photonic circular birefringence (Sato).